e-belair/SuchTable/README.md

 This module is under development and not finished yet.

-You can help, contact me on IRC #zftalk.dev channel
+You can help, contact me on IRC #zftalk.dev channel or #zftalk-fr